-Less than 1%.
+\ Less than 1%.

 - (1) Except as otherwise indicated in the footnotes to this table, the number and percentage of shares beneficially owned is determined in accordance with Rule 13d-3 of the Exchange Act, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rule, beneficial ownership includes any shares as to which the selling stockholder has sole or shared voting power or investment power and also any shares, which the selling stockholder has the right to acquire within 60 days. - (2) Except as otherwise described herein, shares being offered consists of shares of our common stock underlying warrants issued in connection with our 2007 private placement (including additional shares of common stock issuable upon those warrants as a result of certain anti dilution protection provisions contained therein). - (3) Pursuant to a consulting agreement between us and Bridge Ventures dated as of March 15, 2007, as amended on October 17, 2007, we granted Bridge Ventures five-year warrants to purchase 800,000 shares of our common stock at \$0.20 per share (prior to anti-dilution adjustments) and agreed to pay Bridge Ventures an initial fee of \$60,000 and a monthly fee of \$5,000 for six months, unless extended.
-The agreement secured the consults services in overall strategic planning, business opportunities and related services.
+Under such rule, beneficial ownership includes any shares as to which the selling stockholder has sole or shared voting power or investment power and also any shares, which the selling stockholder has the right to acquire within 60 days. - (2) Except as otherwise described herein, shares being offered consists of shares of our common stock underlying warrants issued in connection with our 2007 private placement (including additional shares of common stock issuable upon those warrants as a result of certain anti dilution protection provisions contained therein). - (3) Numoda Capital Innovations, LLC is an affiliate of the Numoda Corporation.
+Voting and dispositive power with respect to these securities is exercised by Mary Schaheen, the Chairman of Numoda Capital Innovations, LLC and the chief executive officer of the Numoda Corporation.
+For a description of our relationship with the Numoda Corporation, please see, "Description of Business Partnerships and Agreements Numoda Corporation." - (4) Consists of warrants to purchase 2,818,000 shares of our common stock.
+The sole stockholder of the holder is Optimus Capital Partners, LLC, d/b/a Optimus Life Sciences Capital Partners, LLC.
+Voting and dispositive power with respect to these securities is exercised by Terry Peizer, the Managing Director of Optimus Life Sciences Capital Partners, LLC, who acts as investment advisor to the holder.
+The holder is not a registered broker-dealer or an affiliate of a registered broker-dealer.
+On July 19, 2010, we issued to Optimus CG II, Ltd., pursuant to the Series B purchase agreement, a three-year warrant to purchase up to 40,500,000 shares of our common stock, at an initial exercise price of \$0.25 per share, subject to adjustment as provided elsewhere in this prospectus.
+The warrant will become exercisable upon the effectiveness of the registration statement of which this prospectus forms a part.
+For a description of our relationship with Optimus, please see, "Management's Discussion and Analysis and Results of Operations Liquidity and Capital Resources," "Description of Our Capital Stock Preferred Stock" and "Description of Our Capital Stock Warrants."